MOHD-SHAMOON-04/Tic_Tac_Toe_1.0/README.md

 1. The game starts with Player O.
 2. Players take turns clicking on the grid to place their mark (X or O).
 3. The game automatically detects when there’s a winner or a draw.
-4. Click the <button>New Game</button> to Start a new game, after one game ends.
+4. Click the `New Game` to Start a new game, after one game ends.
-5. Click the <button>Reset Game</button> to reset game if you want to.
+5. Click the `Reset Game` to reset game if you want to.

 ## Technologies Used